Placer County

 • On a continuous basis, know and understand all aspects of the job; read, observe, understand, identify, interpret, recall, explain, analyze, and apply, office practices, policies, procedures and pertinent laws, rules, and regulations; analyze situations and determine proper course or action; work under time pressure and complete a high volume of tasks with frequent interruptions; manage multiple tasks and projects simultaneously and quickly switch between tasks, focus on a single task for long periods of time.

-• On a continuous basis, sit at a desk or in meetings for long periods of time; intermittently stand, walk, twist, squat, kneel, bend, and climb, to reach equipment surrounding desk, or other office equipment, files, or supplies; perform simple and power grasping, pushing and pulling, and fine manipulation; speak, use a telephone, write, and use a keyboard to communicate or to enter/retrieve data; see and hear with sufficient acuity to perform essential job functions; and lift moderate weight.
+• On a continuous basis, sit at a desk or in meetings for long periods of time; intermittently stand, walk, twist, squat, kneel, bend, and climb, while in the field or to reach equipment surrounding desk, or other office equipment, files, or supplies; perform simple and power grasping, pushing and pulling, and fine manipulation; speak, use a telephone, write, and use a keyboard to communicate or to enter/retrieve data; see and hear with sufficient acuity to perform essential job functions; and lift moderate weight.

-• Evaluate data and information and draw conclusions concerning compliance with California Revenue and Taxation Code and County policies and procedures.
+• Evaluate data, information, and testimony, and draw conclusions concerning compliance with California Revenue and Taxation Code and County policies and procedures, and clearly explain findings to staff, other agencies, and the public.

 • Supervise, coordinate, train and evaluate the work of assigned staff.